 + Produces images with better details and less moire than Adobe Camera and DNG Converter with its "Very High" or "High (Moire Removal)" settings

 + Produces a more satisfying result than Adobe Camera Raw in some cases

 +/- Its output looks quite similar but not identical to Adobe Camera Raw

-- Conversion speed is in some cases a bit slower than Adobe Camera Raw and Adobe DNG Converter
+- Conversion speed for a few raw formats is a bit slower than Adobe Camera Raw and Adobe DNG Converter

 MetaRaw compensates the disadvantages of Adobe Camera Raw by running Adobe DNG Converter or the MetaRaw converter when Adobe Camera Raw does not know a certain raw file type.
 MetaRaw evens out the inconvenience of Adobe DNG Converter by running it from within Photoshop and automatically processing its output with Adobe Camera Raw.
 The tiny speed disadvantage of the MetaRaw converter (which will diminish in future updates) can be minimized by using the other two converters whenever possible.

 I use the Adobe Bridge version that was installed with my older version of Photoshop and do not see thumbnail images of newer raw files.
 Can MetaRaw help here?